Key Differences Between Gel Mattresses and Latex Mattresses

 Also, some manufacturers use the method of swirling the gel into the liquid foam even before it solidifies.
 Adding a gel layer over the foam is another way to increase mattress coolness.

-The gel helps sleep cool, whereas the memory foam conforms to your body, giving you the best night's sleep.
+The gel helps you sleep cool, whereas the memory foam conforms to your body, giving you the best night's sleep.

 A latex mattress uses two to four layers of latex foam.
 There are different types of latex used in beds.
+These days, you can find many certified organic mattresses on the market that are purer and more environmentally friendly than their non-organic counterparts.

 • Feel